 Hot Issues are major national STI policy priorities, as self-reported by countries in their responses to the OECD STIO 2014 policy questionnaire.

-Brazil has relatively few universities among the world’s top 500 (Panel 1b).
-Performance, measured by science and engineering publications in top-quartile scientific journals (Panel 1c) is weak by OECD standards, although Brazilian S&E articles increased on average by 6.4% a year between 2001 and 2011, according to the US National Science Foundation.
-The increase was, however, less than that of other major emerging economies: China (15.6%) but also India (7.6%).
+Brazil has relatively few universities among the world’s top 500.
+Research output, measured by scientific publications in top-quartile journals, is weak by OECD standards, although the publication of Brazilian science and engineering articles increased on average by 11.8% a year between 2003 and 2013, according to the US National Science Foundation.
+The increase was, however, less than that of other major emerging economies: China (18.9%) but also India (13.6%).
+Brazil’s government is continuing to support various initiatives aiming to develop its PRI network.
+Key PRIs such as the Synchrotron Light Laboratory (LNLS) and the National Centre for Monitoring and Warnings of Natural Disasters (CEMADEN) continue to expand with government support.
+The CT-Infra sectoral fund supports the maintenance, upgrading and modernisation of STI research infrastructures in HEIs and PRIs and the development of their partnerships with the business sector.